renaissance-publishing/renaissance/content/chapters/24-classes.md

       - Requirement: 20 Ranks in Spellcraft, 10 ranks in Knowledge:
         Theology
-      - You can create a powerful companion from the remains of the dead—and you can heal and modify your companion with more remains.
+      - You can create a powerful companion from the remains of the dead — and you can heal and modify your companion with more remains.
       - You can create a companion as a one-hour Task Action requiring a Spellcraft check; you need access to at least one corpse (of